nicklockwood/GLView/README.md

     - (NSString *)imageNameAtIndex:(NSInteger)index;

 This method returns the image name at the specified index.
-Note that image map images are unordered, so do not assume that the image order will match the order of images in the file that was loaded.
-If you wish to access image map images in a specific order, it is a good idea to name them numerically.
+Image names are sorted alphabetically, and do not necessarily reflect the order in which they appear in the sprite sheet file.

     - (GLImage *)imageAtIndex:(NSInteger)index;
+    - (GLImage *)objectAtIndexedSubscript:(NSInteger)index;

-This method returns the image map image at the specified index.
-Note that image map images are unordered, so do not assume that the image order will match the order of images in the file that was loaded.
-If you wish to access image map images in a specific order, it is a good idea to name them numerically.
+These methods return the image map image at the specified index.
+Both methods behave the same way, but the second is included to support object subscripting, allowing the sprite to be accessed using the `spritemap[index]` syntax.
+Image map images are sorted alphabetically, and do not neccesarily reflect the order in which they appear in the sprite sheet file.
+If you wish to access the images in a specific order, it is a good idea to name them numerically, padded to the same length with zeros.

     - (GLImage *)imageNamed:(NSString *)name;
+    - (GLImage *)objectForKeyedSubscript:(NSString *)name;

-This method returns the image map image with the specified name.
-Depending on the tool used to generate the image map data file, the names may include a file extension.
-If you do not include a file extension in the image name, png is assumed.
+These methods return the image map image with the specified name.
+Both methods behave the same way, but the second is included to support object subscripting, allowing the sprite to be accessed using the `spritemap[@"spriteName"]` syntax.
+Depending on the tool used to generate the image map data file, the name may include a file extension.
+If you do not include a file extension in the name parameter, png is assumed.

 GLImageView properties